AsadullahFarooqi/mobile-as-webcam/README.md

 # Android phone as a webcam on Linux

+> **_NOTE:_**  I tested this project and it started working but forgot to document at the time, this readme is a bit out-dated because it doesn't have the ssl setup guide.

 So the way it works is that the phone sends the stream on the LAN to the computer and the computer registers a virtual webcam and uses `ffmpeg` to read the stream through websocket and feed to the virtual webcam device and tata you have a phone as a webcam.

 1. **Verify `v4l2loopback` Module:**